Yahkob/folder-iconszelda/README.md

 # foldericons-zelda package

 You should treat your code like treasure.
-Why not contain make your folders treasure boxes to contain the awesomeness that is your code.
+Why not make your folders treasure boxes to contain the awesomeness that is your code.
 Folder icons inspired by The Legend of Zelda: A Link to the Past